-I have been a yoga student since my early 20's, I was living in London and had a stressful
+I have been a yoga student since my early 20's, whilst living in London with a stressful

 job and lifestyle - so attending yoga classes became my sanctuary.
-So it was easy to fall
+It was easy to fall

 in love with yoga because of the many benefits I gained as it started to transform me for

 the better.
-So a few years later, I started my teacher training with BWY while I was still
+So a few years later as my interest grew, I started my teacher training with

-teaching full time.
-Well that was 28 years ago and here I am still teaching and of course
+and unusual.
+Well that was over 30 years ago and here I am still teaching and of course

 still studying and learning as yoga is a way of life and life long journey.

-which is the highest recognised professional Yoga qualification in the UK; also later trained as a Teacher Training Observation Assessor (TPOT) with them.
+which is the highest recognised professional Yoga qualification in the UK with 500 hours

+training; also later trained as a BWY Teacher Training Observation Assessor (TPOT).

-I used to practice at the Sivananda Centre in London & eventually trained with them.
+As a student, I used to practice at the Sivananda Centre in London & eventually trained

-London Centre in Putney before moving to Egypt to live.
+at their London Centre in Putney for 3 years before moving to live in Egypt.

 I am also a qualified teacher with the: